 Smart joined The Strong Law Firm in 1992.
 He was a shareholder in the firm from 1995-2007 and vice president since 1998.
 In his 15 years with the firm, his practice consisted primarily of representing individuals and entities in catastrophic injury, medical malpractice and commercial cases.

 Smart was selected to the panel of three applicants submitted to the governor for the vacant Missouri Supreme Court positions in 2002 and 2004.
 In February 2009, he was elected for a five-year term as one of the two lawyer members of the 31st Circuit Judicial Commission.

-Smart and his wife, Gail, have two sons: Murray, who along with his wife, Amy, both graduated in 2012 from Southwest Baptist University and live in Rogers, Ark., with their daughter, Addy; and Jim, a junior at Hamilton College in New York.
+Smart and his wife, Gail, have two sons: Murray, who along with his wife, Amy, both graduated in 2012 from Southwest Baptist University and live in Rogers, Ark., with their daughter, Addy, and son, Parker; and Jim, a senior at Knox College in Illinois.